Daniel Moe: Composer

-Moe composed music for several hymns that appeared in hymnals such as Hymnal (Church of the Brethren, Mennonite), Hymns of the Saints (Reorganized Church of Jesus Christ of Latter-Day Saints), Rejoice in the Lord (Reformed Church in America), Ecumenical Praise, Lutheran Book of Worship (Evangelical Lutheran Church in America), The Hymnal 1982 (Episcopal Church), and More Hymns and Spiritual Songs (Episcopal Church).
+Moe composed music for several hymns that appeared in hymnals such as Hymnal: A Worship Book (Church of the Brethren, Mennonite), Hymns of the Saints (Reorganized Church of Jesus Christ of Latter-Day Saints), Rejoice in the Lord (Reformed Church in America), Ecumenical Praise, Lutheran Book of Worship (Evangelical Lutheran Church in America), The Hymnal 1982 (Episcopal Church), and More Hymns and Spiritual Songs (Episcopal Church).

 Moe served as composer-in-residence for Church of the Redeemer, Sarasota, FL until his death in 2012.